 Patients are normally referred to VERC by their family veterinarian.
 Typically, your primary care veterinarian will send us a referral form.
 The form will describe your pet’s problem and identify the appropriate specialty department to see your pet.
 Your veterinarian will receive a complete copy of your pet’s medical record upon discharge, including examination and procedure reports and discharge instructions.
 Any diagnostics that are returned after the time of discharge will be forwarded to your family veterinarian.

-Free Parking: There are three parking spaces designated exclusively for our clients, 24 hours a day, every day of the year, right outside our front door.
-If those spaces happen to be occupied during your visit, any spot on the upper or lower parking levels, marked “Customer” are available, free of charge for up to two hours.
+Free Parking: There are 15 parking spaces designated exclusively for our clients, 24 hours a day, every day of the year, right outside our front door.
+If those spaces happen to be occupied during your visit, please let a member of the reception team know and they will direct you to another place to park.

 If Your Pet is Admitted to the Hospital